 - juice of half a lemon

-- 3/4 c. sugar - use more or less depending on your desired sweetness
+- 3/4 cup sugar - use more or less depending on your desired sweetness

-- 1 T. cinnamon - use more or less, to taste
+- 1 tablespoon cinnamon - use more or less, to taste

-*Please note: My first set of instructions is for a simple applesauce that is stored in the refrigerator, for consumption within two to three weeks.
+*Please note: My first set of instructions is for a simple applesauce that is stored in the refrigerator, for consumption within three weeks.
+Or it can be frozen in freezer-safe containers for up to 6 months.
 The second set of instructions includes canning directions with a stovetop hot water bath.
-The canning method will take more time to accomplish, but will give you jars of applesauce that can be stored in the pantry and enjoyed for many months.
+The canning method will take more time to accomplish, but will give you jars of applesauce that can be stored in the pantry and enjoyed for up to a year.

 *Also note: This recipe will give you about 10 cups of applesauce.
 It's easy to halve the recipe for a smaller batch - or to double, triple, or quadruple it.
 Just be sure to use a pot that's large enough, to handle the multiplication factor.
 More apples will also take more time to cook.

-- Peel and core apples, and then cut each apple into 8 slices - we use this gadget to save time.
+- Peel and core apples, and then cut each apple into 8 slices - we use this apple corer/slicer to save time.
 Then cut each slice into pieces that are 1/4" to 1/2" thick, depending on how chunky you want your finished sauce to be.